 Building Owners and Association Board Members understand the costs of building maintenance.
 Over time a building can be repainted and re-landscaped, but the internal, aging infrastructure remains hidden from view.
-Broken and cracked cast-iron drains used to require you to open floors, walls, and ceilings to replace those pipes the old fashioned way.
 Now, with the Cured-In-Place Piping System, roof stacks, horizontal lines, and sanitary drains can be restored from the inside using our “Pipe Within A Pipe” system without those added reconstruction costs.

 CIPP is a technology developed to rehabilitate sanitary drains and stacks by fixing them from the inside out.
 In the old days, the only cure for cracked and failing stacks was to tear open walls and ceilings to replace the piping, a very messy, time consuming and costly method.
 Then in the early years of Pipe Lining, there was pull in place or stop and start liners.
 While these early attempts at pipe restoration were better than the destructive old fashion method of ripping out entire pipes and replacing them, it was obvious that pipe restoration had a long way to go.
 Now, in the 21st century, “Continuous Air Inverted CIPP Pipelining” is the wave of the future.
 Continuous Air Inverted CIPP lining is a straight forward concept.
 A felt tube constructed of interwoven fibers and coated with PVC gives the liner structural stability.
 A two part epoxy resin is then introduced to the material and evenly distributed.
 This process is referred to as “The Wet Out”.
 The continuous liner is then inverted into the host pipe by “Air”.